tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/field-value/attachment.md

 import ContextCodeBlock from '@site/src/components/context-code-block/context-code-block.component';

 A attachment field value consists of its `value` property which holds a reference to an attachment.
 An attachment has the properties `id` (unique ID), `filename` (the filename), `size` (filesize in bytes), `download_url` (URL to download the file) and others.
-A `SINGLE_ATTACHMENT` field value holds at most one attachment reference while a `MULTI_ATTACHMENT` field value can hold multiple attachment references.
+A `single_attachment` field value holds at most one attachment reference while a `multi_attachment` field value can hold multiple attachment references.

 More details on the file object and the two-step file upload process can be found [here](/docs/api/resource/file).